 When entering the Professional Officer Course, students must have at least two full academic years remaining to complete their college requirements for an undergraduate or a graduate degree or a combination of the two.
 Each POC student is required to enlist in the Air Force Reserve and to execute a written contract with the government.
 This contract requires a student to complete the POC and to accept a commission as a second lieutenant if tendered.
-General Military Course students are under absolutely no obligation.
-All POC cadets must demonstrate proficiency or successfully complete a course in mathematical reasoning before commissioning.
-A college-level credit course in math, statistics, or computer science leading toward a specific skill or demonstrated proficiency as required by each department will fulfill this requirement.
-Students interested in this Commissioning program should contact the Unit Admissions Officer, telephone 229 333-5954.
+General Military Course students are under absolutely no obligation if not on scholarship.

+Students interested in this commissioning program should contact the Unit Admissions Officer, telephone 229-333-5954.